 UPDATE: CSW is not currently accepting applications for new undergraduate researchers.
-Please check back at the end of the Winter 2019 quarter to learn of available opportunities for Spring 2019.
+Please check back at the end of the Summer 2019 quarter to learn of available opportunities for Fall 2019.
 Join our mailing list to be the first to receive word of student research opportunities.

 The Chemical Entanglements Undergraduate Student Group works with CSW faculty, staff, and graduate students to help raise awareness of how the gendered health outcomes of chemical exposure impact people on our campus.

 UCLA undergraduate students involved in the group have the opportunity to conduct original research, participate in awareness campaigns, help shape policy recommendations, and receive mentorship from CSW faculty and staff.